 Calcium is a mineral that is essential to healthy, strong bones.
 It's found naturally mostly in dairy foods, tofu and seafood.
-Most adults need a total of 1,000mg of calcium per day, which increases to 1,300mg for women aged over 50 and men over 70 years.
+Most adults need a total of 1,000mg of calcium per day, increasing to 1,300mg for women aged over 50 and men over 70 years.

-Doctors sometimes prescribe calcium supplements to ensure patients get their daily dose.
+Doctors sometimes prescribe calcium supplements to ensure patients get enough calcium every day.
 But there have been reports of people stopping taking calcium, believing the supplements can increase the risk of heart disease, kidney stones and stomach upsets.

 But before you stop taking a calcium supplement, read this.

 What the research actually says

-Calcium supplementation, when required, at a level of 500mg to 600mg per day, is considered to be safe and effective, says Professor Mark Cooper, an endocrinologist and Deputy Chair of the Medical and Scientific Committee at Osteoporosis Australia.
+If you need extra calcium, taking 500mg to 600mg of supplements per day is considered safe and effective, says Professor Mark Cooper, an endocrinologist and Deputy Chair of the Medical and Scientific Committee at Osteoporosis Australia.

 The question of whether calcium supplements increase the risk of heart attacks or strokes arises from studies that combined data from lots of smaller studies—where doses of calcium [supplements] were, on average, well above 600mg,” explains Professor Cooper.
 “Some researchers found a small increase in these risks, but others have not.”

 Some studies have reported a small increase in kidney stones among people taking calcium supplements.
-“This risk of this happening is very low.
+“The risk of this happening is very low.
 But calcium supplements should be used cautiously in people with a history of a kidney stone or some other kidney problems,” says Professor Cooper.

 Take calcium if you need it